Kuoyuan-Li/Kuoyuan-Li/README.md

 I am a Master student at **The University of Melbourne**，Major in **Computer Science**💻

-I am enthusiastic about learning everything about computer science and software engineer ❤️
+I am enthusiastic about learning everything related to computer science and software engineer ❤️

 ### My Interests